If you’re interesting in learning about the latest private hire operators in London, then this is the guide for you.

 Driver Rate: The company claim that the average driver can earn around £600 a week on their platform.

-Fare Estimates: Otto Car Hub (Hammersmith) to East Croydon Station = £29.10
+Fare Estimates: Otto Car Hub (Hammersmith) to Heathrow Airport= £47.50

-Who are they: Brunel have been around for close to 40 years in London working mainly with corporate clients in the capital.
-They are one of the older brands of “executive fleets”, and have recently been acquired by Europcar.
+Who are they: Brunel have been around for close to 40 years in London working mainly with corporate clients.
+They are one of the older brands of “executive fleets”, and were acquired by Europcar last year.

 Some of the perks:

-- They deal with corporate clients which is a preferred set of customers for some drivers.
+- They deal with corporate clients which some drivers prefer.

 - General reports that the team are quite friendly, and nice to deal with on a day to day basis.

-- Whilst they do online bookings now via app, they still operate a lot of their service by controller which is not everybody’s cup of tea.
+- Online bookings can be made via their app, however some bookings are still operated by controller which is not everybody’s cup of tea.

 - Application process is slightly lengthier than other companies, and includes a few suitability tests.

-- Current technology is not incredible, especially compared with some of the other big hitters in the private hire market, so this could affect the daily experience of drivers.
+- Current technology is not incredible, especially compared with some of the other big hitters in the private hire market.

 Driver Rates: Between 15-20% depending on the job.